aircraft008/qos-scripts-v2/README.md

 #qos-scripts-v2

 This repository contains some fixes developped for the OpenWRT QOS Scripts package.

-Queues can be still be configured as presented in the OpenWRT [documentation](http://wiki.openwrt.org/doc/uci/qos).
+Traffic rules can be still be configured as presented in the OpenWRT [documentation](http://wiki.openwrt.org/doc/uci/qos).

+For help in defining traffic classes please scroll down.

 ##Installation